 Maradu flats demolition: Sec 144 to be in place in evacuation

+They have said the demolition would be carried out safely without causing any damage to buildings in the neighbourhood.
+Ahead of the demolition, a mock drill was carried out to condition authorities, policemen, fire, ambulance personnel and the agencies for the exercise, police said.

+"Except for implosion of buildings and evacuation of people from area, everything else was carried out basically to see and rehearse how it is going to happen tomorrow.
+By and large it has gone on nicely.
+Minor changes are required and that we will be done", a top police officer said.

-As a precautionary measure, people living in the neighborhood falling under the evacuation zone, 200-meter radius from the complexes, have been asked to move out of the area on the two days and ban orders under Section 144 of CrPC would be imposed from 8 am to 4 pm to prevent movement of public, police said.
-On the eve of the demolition, Kochi Police Commissioner Vijay Sakhare warned strong criminal and legal action will be taken if anyone tries to fly drones in the area as itis "extremely dangerous" since the buildings are 'charged' (filled with explosives).
+As a precautionary measure, people living in the neighbourhood falling under the evacuation zone, 200 metre radius from the complexes, have been asked to move out of the area on the two days and ban orders under Section 144 of CrPC would be imposed from 8 am to 4 pm to prevent movement of public, police said.
+On the eve of the demolition, Kochi Police Commissioner Vijay Sakhare warned that strong criminal and legal action would be taken if anyone tries to fly drones in the area as it is "extremely dangerous" since the buildings are 'charged' (filled with explosives).

 Drones will be shot down if anyone attempts to fly them, he said.
-The "unique feature" of this particular demolition is Section 144 of CrPC will be imposed to stop movement on land, water and in the air between 8 a.m and 4 p.m in the evacuation zone, he said.
+The "unique feature" of this particular demolition was that Section 144 of CrPC will be imposed to stop movement on land, water and in air between 8 AM and 4 PM in the evacuation zone, he said.

-Coastal police in boats would keep a vigil along the backwaters running adjacent to the flats, while 800 personnel would be deployed to manage crowd, expected to throng areas in the vicinity to witness the demolition and regulate traffic.
-Police have said the house-to-house searches will be carried out for ensuring 100 percent evacuation of people residing in the zone.
+Coastal police in boats would keep vigil along the backwaters running adjacent to the flats, while 800 personnel would be deployed to manage crowd, expected to throng areas in the vicinity to witness the demolition, and regulate traffic.
+Police have said house-to-house searches will be carried out to ensure 100 per cent evacuation of people residing in the zone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)